Want to know more? — Subscribe

 9. Interoperability and Connectivity

-It is another healthcare tech trend that popped up during the global pandemic due to the lack of data interoperability.
+It is another trend in healthcare technology that popped up during the global pandemic due to the lack of data interoperability.
 It has slowed caregivers down for years and impacted their ability to provide the best possible care.

 The interoperability and connectivity of medical devices are widely recognized as important factors in helping hospitals achieve better patient data flow, synchronization, quicker and more accurate identification of high-risk patients, and improving the overall outcome.